the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 It just tracks connections between thousands of subreddits which represent their digital communities.
 You're probably thinking the same thing: _If the text is corrupted, how can we tell what happened in those years?_

 But don't let the language barrier scare you off.
 The core emotions-the anger, the sadness, the joy-are universal.
-Your entire mission is based on analyzing the **network's relationships** and the **emotional scores** as they are the only tool we have left to understand what happened.
+Your entire mission is based on analyzing the **network's relationships** and the **emotional scores** as they are the only tool you have left to understand what happened.

 ### Deciphering the Code